-Hugh is the current chairperson for the Environmental Defender's Office of Western Australia (Inc).
+Hugh was the chairperson of the Environmental Defender's Office of Western Australia (Inc) in 2019 and 2020.

 He has worked previously in research and academic roles at Murdoch University, as a coordinator for a citizen science project at Birdlife Australia, and as an associate at the Supreme Court of Western Australia.

 BA, LLB, PhD